luketpickering/DUNEPrismTools/dox/DUNEPrismTools.md

   * `dp_CombineBuiltFluxes`: Combines the results of multiple `dp_BuildFluxes`
   runs.
 Useful for sharing the load of processing a large number of `dk2nu` files.

+To propagate the results of the flux uncertainties, a flux covariance matrix helper was developed.
+However, it is not build by default, it is now out of date and needs re-working, the implementation is defined in `app/flux_tools/BuildUncertaintyMatrix.cxx`.

 #### `dk2nu` tools